gumyr/build123d/docs/build_line.rst

 objects - objects with the property of length but not area - that are typically used as part of a BuildSketch sketch or a BuildPart path.

-The complete API for BuildLine is located here in the :ref:`Builder API Reference <builder_api_reference>`.
+The complete API for BuildLine is located at the end of this section.

 *******************
 Basic Functionality